wp-plugins/ajax-load-more/README.txt

 > #### Search Engine Optimization
 > The **[SEO](http://connekthq.com/plugins/ajax-load-more/seo/)** add-on will optimize your ajax loaded content for search engines and site visitors by generating standard WordPress paging URLs with each Ajax Load More query.<br />
 > [Get More Information](http://connekthq.com/plugins/ajax-load-more/seo/)

 ***

+= Callback Functions =
+The following functions are avaialble to be dispatched by Ajax Load More.

+**Ajax Complete** - The almComplete() function is triggered after every *successful* ajax call made by Ajax Load More.
+To utilize the almComplete() function simply place the following code inside your sites javascript file.

+    $.fn.almComplete = function(alm){
+    	// Your on complete code goes here
+    }

+***